 Religious Holidays

-Education Law (Section 224-a) states that any student who is unable, because of his or her religious beliefs, to attend classes on a particular day or days shall be excused from any examinations, study or work requirements.
+Education Law (Section 224-a) states that any student who is unable, because of their religious beliefs, to attend classes on a particular day or days shall be excused from any examinations, study or work requirements.

 Similarly, under New York State law, SUNY Oneonta is obligated to provide an equivalent opportunity for faculty to be absent from classes for religious observance.
 In such cases, faculty may notify students of alternate class arrangements, assignments, or cancellation.
 Such absences may not result in additional class sessions scheduled outside the existing time pattern for the course.